internetarchive/fatcat/guide/src/welcome.md

 editable, versioned, available in bulk form, and include URL-agnostic file-level metadata.

-Both the fatcat software and the metadata stored in the service are free (in both the libre and gratis sense) for others to share, reuse, fork, or extend.
+Both the Fatcat software and the metadata stored in the service are free (in both the libre and gratis sense) for others to share, reuse, fork, or extend.
 See [Policies](./policies.md) for licensing details, and [Sources](./sources.md) for attribution of the foundational metadata corpuses